 The BBA Accounting curriculum is designed to prepare the student for a career as professional accountants.
 Students are encouraged to declare their intention to major in accounting as early as possible after enrolling at DBU.
 A full-time accounting professor will counsel with each declaring student individually to develop a semester-by-semester degree plan to assure the proper sequence of courses.
-Students may not continue as accounting majors unless they maintain a Grade Point Average of 3.0 in their upper-level accounting courses.

-The purpose of the Accounting Program of Dallas Baptist University is to provide a Christ-centered, high quality, accounting education by focusing on faith-integration, excellence in classroom instruction, and competence-building activities in order to produce servant leaders.
+The purpose of the Accounting Program of Dallas Baptist University is to provide a Christ-centered, high-quality, accounting education by focusing on faith-integration, excellence in classroom instruction, and competence-building activities in order to produce servant leaders.

 BBA ACCOUNTING DEGREE